-Hydroquinone works by inhibiting tyrosinase, which prevents conversion of DOPA to melanin.
+Depigmenting agents work by inhibiting tyrosinase, which prevents conversion of DOPA to melanin.
 Pigment lightening usually can be seen in 5-7 weeks.

 Arbutin is an extract from the Bearberry plant.
 It is one of the most efficient skin lighteners, reducing skin pigmentation by competitively inhibiting tyrosinase.
 Dr Bob Remedies contains Alpha Arbutin, which is the more stable and effective form of Arbutin.

 Lumixyl is a novel synthetic oligopeptide that inhibits tyrosinase enzymes.
-It has been shown to be more efficacious than hydroquinone at similar concentrations without the cytotoxicity.
+It has been shown to be more efficacious than depigmenting agents at similar concentrations without the cytotoxicity.
 It is non irritating to the skin, and can be safely used even in pregnancy.
 Lumixyl is found in Silkpeel Dermalinfusion Skin Brightening Pro Infusion Serum.